Archive for February, 2010

 |

-Live streaming of the “Making Europe more democratic?” debate on Thursday 11 February @ 14:00 CET at http://europa.steiermark.at/stream
+Live streaming of the “Making Europe more democratic?” debate on Thursday 11 February @ 14:00 CET at https://europa.steiermark.at/stream

 The debate aim to answer an array of questions relevant to democracy and surrounding the new European Citizens’ Initiative.
-The event will be hosted by Richard MEDI?, European Media and Communications Expert (former AER Spokesman).
+The event will be hosted by Richard MEDIĆ, European Media and Communications Expert (former AER Spokesman).

 The main speakers include: Sebastian KURPAS, a representative from the European Commission and Johannes W. PICHLER, Professor for European Law at the University of Graz and Director of the Austrian Institute for European Law and Politics in Salzburg (AT).

 The initiative is part of the “AER Communications Atelier” under the new European Citizens’ Initiative (ECI) the Steiermark Office Brussels will be hosted by the AER (Assembly of European Regions).
-It is also the first time the “AER Communications Atelier” gives interested parties the opportunity to follow the discussion as a live-stream and to participate actively in the discussion on http://europa.steiermark.at/stream
+It is also the first time the “AER Communications Atelier” gives interested parties the opportunity to follow the discussion as a live-stream and to participate actively in the discussion on https://europa.steiermark.at/stream

 Danish Technological Institute/Morten Meyerhoff Nielsen